Go Green Granville

 Environmental Sustainability Committee

 The Granville Village Council established an Environmental Sustainability Committee to create and assist in the execution of a sustainability plan consistent with scientific consensus on what is necessary to limit climate change.
 This will include specific goals to reduce greenhouse gas emissions and facilitate the involvement of community members and other key stakeholders in an equitable way.
-The Committee meets the second Tuesday of the month at 3:15 p.m. in the Village Office at 141 East Broadway.
+The Committee meets at a NEW DATE & TIME: third Tuesday of the month at 4:30 p.m. in the Village Office at 141 East Broadway.

 MEASURING OUR COMMUNITY'S GREENHOUSE GAS POLLUTION